Gekinzen/zen_barebone_alpha_development/README.md

 ### Auto-rescan WiFi every 30s while tab is open

-Currently the WiFi list updates only on initial poll + manual Rescan button click.
+Currently the WiFi list updates only on initial poll plus manual Rescan button click.
 While the user has the WiFi tab open, a periodic background rescan (every 30s) would keep the signal strengths and discovered networks fresh without manual action.